Open

 February 2024

-The Task Force of Cluster 1 “Health and Life Science Data” publishes its final report (updated in July 2024), which serves as a basis for the StraCo to formulate strategic options for the development of the cluster.
+The Task Force of Cluster 1 “Health and Life Sciences” publishes its final report (updated in July 2024), which serves as a basis for the StraCo to formulate strategic orientations for the development of the cluster.

 July 2024

-The Task Force of Cluster 1 “Health and Life Science Data” publishes an update of its final report (first published in February 2024), following feedback from stakeholders.
+The Task Force of Cluster 1 “Health and Life Sciences” publishes an update of its final report (first published in February 2024), following feedback from stakeholders.

 A Working Group uses this material to develop strategic orientations for the development of the cluster (the “HLS Blueprint”).